The NICE Collaborating Centre for Social Care developed 11 social care guidelines using NICE's methods and processes.

 - Transition from children’s to adults’ services for young people using health or social care services

-- Care and support of older people with learning disabilities: October 2017
+- Care and support of older people with learning disabilities

-- Service model for people with learning disabilities and challenging behaviour: September 2017
+- Service model for people with learning disabilities and challenging behaviour

 The NCCSC sets up guideline committees to look at the evidence available, comment on the draft guidance and make recommendations.
 The committees also advise on how best to share the guidance and support implementation.

 Committee members include people who use, manage, deliver and commission care and support services.